This post may contain affiliate links and/or codes. You won’t pay anything extra, but I might make a commission.

 New vs. Old Eggs

 One of the keys to easy-peel hard boiled eggs that are actually boiled is to use older eggs.
-As eggs get older a little air seeps in through the shell.
+I’ve read that as eggs get older a little air seeps in through the shell.
 It’s thought that the air makes a little bit of space between the egg and the shell, making it easier to peel.
 I have no idea if that’s true, but new hard boiled eggs do seem much, much harder to peel.#InstantPot hard boiled eggs (which aren't boiled!) really are the best.
 Here's why. via @AmyOztan

 The other thing that supposedly helps when peeling hard boiled eggs is plunging the eggs into ice water just until they’re cool enough to handle.
 Wait until they’re cold and they get hard to peel again.
 I’ve never done an official test of this, but I *feel* like it’s true.
 I’ve gotten interrupted while peeling eggs a few times and when I went back to it, I *think* it was harder.
 But like I said, I’ve never actually tested it with boiled eggs.

-They absolutely DO have to be plunged into ice water immediately, but it has nothing to do with peeling.
-It’s to stop the eggs from cooking more.
-Once they’re cool (about five minutes), you can peel them right away or put them in the fridge and peel them later.
+Note that the eggs absolutely have to be plunged into ice water immediately, to stop them from cooking more.
+Once they’re cool (about three or four minutes), you can peel them easily.

 They all peeled perfectly.
 Also, you can see in this picture that sometimes the membrane darkens in spots (I think in spots that are touching hot metal).
 That color pretty much never transfers to the egg itself.